 For more information on other support services outside King’s, visit the Counselling and Mental Support Crisis Support webpage and scroll to down to the Useful links section.

-We also have our article I'm having suicidal thoughts, what should I do? if this is you right now and you need support.
+We also have our article Concerned about suicidal thoughts for yourself or someone else? if this is you right now and you need support.